 Calanque de Sormiou

-The great thing is that you can climb almost all year long, apart from summer where it is too hot and closed for fire risks.
+The great thing is that you can climb almost all year long, apart from summer when it is too hot and the access is closed for fire risks.
 The landscape is stunning, as you climb right above the blue Mediterranean Sea!

 The Calanques are also famous for two of its most passionated climbers :